tusharDeb888/tusharDeb888/README.md

 ### 🧐 **About Me**

-I am a passionate technology learner currently diving deep into the world of Data Science.
+I am a passionate technology learner currently diving deep into the world of Data.
 My primary focus right now is bridging the gap between mathematical theory and practical implementation.

 * 🧠 **Machine Learning:** Building models and understanding the core algorithms.
 * 📊 **Applied Statistics:** Mastering the math behind the data analysis.